Nonsmooth Analysis and Optimization: Clarke subdifferentials

 We now turn to a concept of generalized derivatives that covers, among others, both Fréchet derivatives and convex subdifferentials.
 Again, we start with the general class of functionals that admit such a derivative; these are the locally Lipschitz continuous functionals.
 Recall that $F:X\to\R$ is locally Lipschitz continuous in $x\in X$ if there exist a $\delta >0$ and an $L>0$ (which in the following will always denote the local Lipschitz constant of $F$) such that

 We will refer to the $O_\delta(x)$ from the definition as the \emph{Lipschitz neighborhood} of $x$.
 Note that in contrast to convexity, this is a purely local condition; on the other hand, we have to require that $F$ is (locally) finite-valued.\footnote{For $F:X\to\Rbar$, this is always the case in the interior of the effective domain.
-It is also possible to extend the generalized derivative introduced below to points on the boundary of the effective domain in which $F$ is finite.
-This is done using an equivalent, more geometrical, construction involving generalized normal cones to epigraphs; see \cite[Definition 2.4.10]{Clarke:1990a}.}
+It is also possible to extend the generalized derivative introduced below to points on the boundary of the effective domain where $F$ is finite using an equivalent, more geometrical, construction involving generalized normal cones to epigraphs; see \cite[Definition 2.4.10]{Clarke:1990a}.}